mstftikir/e-commerce-microservices-saga-choreography/README.md

-# E-Commerce Microservices using Saga Orchestration Pattern
+# E-Commerce Microservices using Saga Choreography Pattern
-This repository contains the E-Commerce microservices using Saga Orchestration pattern for data consistency.
+This repository contains the E-Commerce microservices using Saga Choreography pattern for data consistency.

 ## How to run the application using Docker